Electron-mediated entanglement of two distant macroscopic ferromagnets within a nonequilibrium spintronic device: Results and Discussion

-The total number of excited $m$-magnon states compatible with conservation law in Eq.~\eqref{eq:conserve} is $182$ out of $256$ for $4+4$ localized spins---for example, $\mathrm{Tr}\big(\ket{\df\df\df\df}\ket{\dn\dn\dn\dn}\bra{\df\df\df\df}\bra{\dn\dn\dn\dn} \hat{\rho}_{\mathrm{FM}_p \cup \mathrm{FM}_a}(t) \big) \equiv 0$ because such 4-magnon state would violate Eq.~\eqref{eq:conserve}.
-Thus, in contrast to single FM layer driven by injection of fully spin-polarized electrons, where spin conservation [Eq.~\eqref{eq:conserve}] limits the number of different excitations (such as 1-magnon for single injected electron~\cite{Mondal2019,Mitrofanov2021}), here $\langle \hat{S}^z_\mathrm{tot} \rangle (t) = 0$ allows for many joint excitations of FM$_p$ and FM$_a$ layers with initially antiparallel magnetizations, as long as their total spin-$z$ cancels out (akin to many-spinon excitations by quantum STT on an antiferromagnet~\cite{Mitrofanov2021}).

-By adding more localized spins and/or by injecting more electrons into the system, larger and larger superpositions of separable states will be generated.
+By adding more localized spins and/or by injecting more electrons, larger and larger superpositions of separable states will be generated.
 They could be in principle written down explicitly for an arbitrary number of localized spins $N$, based on the conservation law in Eq.~\eqref{eq:conserve}, except that coefficients in front of individual terms in superposition comprising $\hat{\rho}_{\mathrm{FM}_p \cup \mathrm{FM}_a}$ have to be computed numerically, as depicted by Fig.~\ref{fig:fig5} and the movie in the SM~\cite{sm}.
-Such computation becomes impractical in the $N \rightarrow \infty$ limit.
-We expect that entangled states of macroscopic systems will be more robust to decoherence, as it has been studied~\cite{Aolita2015,Carvalho2004} in the context of spin-$\frac{1}{2}$ systems (or, equivalently, qubits~\cite{Aolita2015,Carvalho2004}).
+Such computation becomes impossible in the macroscopic limit $N \rightarrow \infty$.
+We expect that such entangled states of macroscopically large number of degrees of freedom and with macroscopic number of terms in superpositions are more robust to decoherence, as it has been studied~\cite{Aolita2015,Carvalho2004} in the context of entangled pure states as the number of localized spin-$\frac{1}{2}$ (or, equivalently, qubits~\cite{Aolita2015,Carvalho2004}) increases $N \rightarrow \infty$.
 For example, these studies have concluded that the Greenberger-Horne-Zeilinger (GHZ) or ``cat'' state, \mbox{$|\mathrm{GHZ}\rangle = \big(\! |\!\! \uparrow \uparrow \uparrow \uparrow \rangle |\!\! \downarrow \downarrow \downarrow \downarrow \rangle + \! |\!\! \downarrow \downarrow \downarrow \downarrow \rangle |\!\! \uparrow \uparrow \uparrow \uparrow \rangle \big)/\sqrt{2}$} written here for the case of our FM$_p \cup$FM$_p$$\cup$electrons, as the number of electrons comprising the pulse is increased from $N_e=2$ in Fig.~\ref{fig:fig4}(d) to $N_e=8$ in Fig.~\ref{fig:fig4}(f).
-Thus, the degree of entanglement between the two FM layers can be controlled by tailoring the magnitude and duration of injected electronic current pulse.
+Thus, the degree of macroscopic entanglement of two FM layers can be controlled by tailoring the magnitude and duration of injected electronic current pulse.